pngan/transactionnotes/README.md

 ![](readme-images/realm-roles.png)

+## Client Scope Mappers
+### Map Path

 Once these roles have been created, a mapping is required to place them into the location that the ASP.NET Authentication library expects them to be located in the JWT token.
-Create a `Realm Mapper`.
+Click on `roles` and then edit the  `realm roles`.

 ![](readme-images/realm-role-mapper.png)